 To create a sitemap in WordPress you don't have to have any special knowledge.
 There are a lot of useful Plugins available for you.
 Today I would like to show you two of the most popular SEO-Plugins - Yoast SEO and Rank Math - as well as illustrate in a few steps how simple the creation of the XML sitemap is.

 The good news right from the start: Both plugins create a sitemap for you during the installation, completely automatically.
 All you have to do is decide which content should be included in or excluded from the sitemap.

-If you want to learn much more about the two plugins Yoast SEO and Rank Math, I recommend the article "WordPress SEO plugins" by Dominik.
+If you want to learn more about both Plugins Yoast SEO and Rank Math, I recommend you read the article "WordPress SEO-Plugins" by Dominik Stein.

-Under the item "Taxonomies" (post types), you can define which content or pages should be listed by Yoast SEO in the XML sitemap.
-This includes categories, keywords, and formats.
+Under the item "Taxonomies" (post types) you can define which contents or sites are listed by Yoast SEO in the XML sitemap.
+This includes categories, keywords and formats.

-Under Display in search → taxonomies, you can select these post types or exclude them from being displayed in the search results.
+Under Appearance in Search → Taxonomies, you can select these post types or exclude them from appearing in search results.

 As a rule, it's always recommended to exclude categories and other special formats from the search results.
 Quite simply to avoid "duplicate content".

-The SEO plugin Rank Math is also available free of charge and is mainly used for the search engine optimization of your website.
-In addition to numerous functions, you will also find settings for XML sitemaps.
+The SEO Plugin Rank Math is also available free of charge and is mainly used for the search engine optimization of your websites.
+In addition to the numerous functions, you will also find settings for the XML sitemap.

-Under the menu item Sitemap settings → General, you can choose from all the setting options.
-Just like with Yoast, you can determine which content should be listed in the sitemap and which should be left out.
-You'll also find a direct link here, which you can use to access your sitemap.
+Under the menu item Sitemap Settings → General you can choose from all setting options.
+Just like with Yoast, you can define which content should be listed in the sitemap and which should not.
+In addition, you will find a direct link here, which you can use to call up your sitemap.

 With Rank Math, it's also possible to exclude individual taxonomies (post types) from being listed in the WordPress sitemap with just a few clicks (categories, keywords).
 To do this, simply turn the corresponding slider on or off.